ctrl-hack/React-MultiSelect/README.md

 # React-MultiSelect
-Custom MultiSelect Component with `Select all` functionality and checkboxes based on react-select package
+Simple and Reuseable Custom MultiSelect Component with `Select all` functionality and checkboxes based on react-select package